xnyuwg/xnyuwg.github.io/index.md

 Before the PhD adventure, I finished my M.S. at Beijing University of Posts and Telecommunications, and my B.E. at both [Queen Mary University of London](https://www.qmul.ac.uk/) (First Class Honours) and Beijing University of Posts and Telecommunications.

-Besides that, I had an internship at [IBM Research](https://research.ibm.com/) as Research Intern for two months.
-I had a full-time work for about one year as Algorithm Engineer at the XiaoAi Group of [Xiaomi](https://www.mi.com/global/) developing [XiaoAi](https://xiaoai.mi.com/) (a virtual assistant comparable to Siri).
-I had an internship as Applied Scientist Intern at [Amazon](https://www.amazon.science/) [AWS](https://aws.amazon.com/) researching in Large Language Models Serving Efficiency.
+Besides that, I had an internship as Applied Scientist Intern at [Amazon](https://www.amazon.science/) [AWS](https://aws.amazon.com/) researching in Large Language Models Serving Efficiency.
+Before that, I had a full-time work for about one year as Algorithm Engineer at the XiaoAi Group of [Xiaomi](https://www.mi.com/global/) developing [XiaoAi](https://xiaoai.mi.com/) (a virtual assistant comparable to Siri).
+I also had an internship at [IBM Research](https://research.ibm.com/) as Research Intern for two months.

-Overall, my focus is on Machine Learning and Natural Language Processing.
-Currently, I concentrate on Large Language Models (LLMs), with a particular focus on reasoning, efficiency, long-context understanding, and meta-learning.
-My focus shifted to LLMs in 2024, and prior to that, I worked on long-document understanding and efficiency in Language Models.
-My master's degree centered on multi-modality and machine reading comprehension.
+[//]: # (Overall, my focus is on Machine Learning and Natural Language Processing. ) Currently, I concentrate on Large Language Models (LLMs), with a particular focus on Reasoning, Efficiency, Long-Context Understanding.
+Prior to that, I worked on Long-Context Understanding, Dialogue System and Efficiency.
+My master's degree centered on Multimodality and Machine Reading Comprehension.

+{% include_relative _includes/publications1.md %}

-{% include_relative _includes/publications.md %}
+{% include_relative _includes/publications2.md %}